Optimal Bayesian design for model discrimination via classification: Examples

-Finally, we compare the optimal designs based on approximate posterior model probabilities estimated using ABC.
-To that end, we simulate 50 datasets from each of the four models at the optimal designs and estimate the posterior model probability of the true model using ABC rejection.
-To get precise estimates of the posterior model probabilities for each of the 200 datasets, we generate 10 million simulations from the prior predictive distribution to build the reference table.
-To estimate the posterior probabilities for each generated dataset, we retain 40K simulations from the reference table.
-Boxplots of the estimated model probabilities for all the optimal designs as well as for the equispaced designs for 1 -- 5 observations are shown in Figure \ref{fig:epi_design_results}.
-It can be seen that the results for all the different optimal designs are very similar, even though the approaches using the 0--1 loss criterion do not directly target the improvement of the posterior model probabilities.
+Finally, we compare the optimal designs obtained by the different methods based on approximate posterior model probabilities estimated using ABC, as described in Section~\ref{subsec:epi_ABC}.
+To that end, for each design to evaluate we simulate 50 process realisations from the prior predictive distribution of each of the four models at that design and estimate the posterior model probability of the true model using ABC rejection.
+To get precise estimates of the posterior model probabilities for each of the 200 process realisations, we generate 10 million simulations from the prior predictive distribution to build the reference table.
+To estimate the posterior probabilities for each generated process realisation, we retain the 40K simulations from the reference table closest to that process realisation with respect to the Manhattan distance of the standardised observations.
+Boxplots showing the distributions of the estimated model probabilities over the 200 prior predictive process realisations for all the optimal designs as well as for the equispaced designs for 1 -- 5 observations are plotted in Figure~\ref{fig:epi_design_results}.
+It can be seen that the results for all the different optimal designs are very similar, even though the approaches using the 0--1 loss criterion do not directly target the improvement in the posterior model probabilities.
 The equispaced designs perform appreciably worse up until $n = 4$ observations.
-It is also evident that, given the prior information in this example, not much gain can be achieved by collecting more than two observations, which is similar to the classification results obtained in Table \ref{tab:epi_classvalidation}.
+It is also evident that, given the prior information in this example, not much gain can be achieved by collecting more than two observations, which is similar to the random forest classification results obtained in Table \ref{tab:epi_classvalidation}.
 Assessing the optimal designs using random forests is much faster than performing this ABC simulation study.